Secular institute

 Secular consecrated persons profess the Evangelical counsels of chastity, poverty, and obedience while living in the world, as compared to members of a religious institute who belong to a particular congregations, often with specific apostolates.

 Description

+"We are the newest vocation in the Catholic Church, and many say we are the vocation of the new millennium."

 The historical origins of these institutes go back to the end of the sixteenth century, even though their juridic recognition as a state of consecrated life approved by the Church took place only on 2 February 1947, with Pope Pius XII's Apostolic Constitution Provida Mater Ecclesia.

-Most members of secular institutes do not live together—though some do.
+Most members of secular institutes do not live together — though some do.
 They lead their normal lives “in the world” in a variety of occupations.
 Each institute has a particular spirituality shaped by its founders and leaders.